& Cleveland SRA League Rules 2018

 g) The Dunlop Double Yellow dot squash ball will be used unless both Captains agree to an alternative Dunlop squash ball.

-a) At the end of the season the team in Men’s Division 1 with the greatest number of points shall be the winner of the League Championship.
+a) At the end of the season the team in Men’s Premier Division with the greatest number of points shall be the winner of the League Championship.
 In Ladies’ Division 1 the team with the greatest number of points shall be the winner of the League Championship.

 b) In the event of a tie on points affecting League Champions or promotion or relegation, the tied teams shall be required to play off.
 The deciding match shall be within two weeks of the final match of the season at a place and time to be determined by the Committee.
 Players must have played three times for the club this season to be eligible for the play-off game.
 The teams shall play in the nominated order of merit at the end of the season.

-6 RULES SPECIFIC TO DIVISION 1
+6 RULES SPECIFIC TO PREMIER DIVISION

 a) Changes to the Wellsprings Properties Limited Durham & Cleveland League format and rules shall be agreed by the Durham & Cleveland SRA Annual General Meeting where practical, or at the discretion of the Committee when required.